 The research concluded these 10 tracks to be the most effective in reducing stress and anxiety.

 The Dreampad team has been making music for therapeutic purposes for more than a decade.
-We create all Dreampad music in house (okay, so we can’t take credit for the Classical piece, but everything else is us), and we use frequencies, tempo and structure which are proven to be the most conducive to sleep and relaxation.
-We integrate nature sounds as well, adding natural rhythm and a textural quality to the pieces.
+We create all Dreampad music in house, and we use frequencies, tempo and structure which are proven to be the most conducive to sleep and relaxation.